-An archaeological assessment has been undertaken in advance of construction of a treatment works at Barmouth, Gwynedd.
-Though several sites of interest lie within the wider vicinity of the proposals, no archaeological site has been identified within the proposed site of the works, and there will be no impact upon the known archaeological resource.
+An archaeological assessment has been undertaken in advance of the construction of treatment works at Morfa Bychan, Gwynedd.
+Though several sites of interest lie within the wider vicinity of the proposals, no archaeological site has been identified within the proposed site of the works, and there will be no impact on the proposed archaeological resource.